buster/rrun/README.rst

 .. image:: rrun.gif

+Usage
+"""""

+- enter a command and press Return to execute it
+- press TAB for tab completion of available commands
-Press Ctrl + Return to display output in window, else rrun will close after execution.
+- Press Ctrl + Return to display the command output in the text field

 Set up rrun as command helper on Capslock
 """""""""""""""""""""""""""""""""""""""""